 - Technology Requirements It is expected that graduate candidates who register for this online course have the following computer skills: sending/receiving email messages, attaching documents to email messages, and conducting an online search.
 Microsoft Word is the word processing program that is necessary to complete assignments.
 It is necessary that students have access to a computer AT HOME.
 It is expected that graduate students who register for this course feel comfortable using a computer. - 2.
 LIB_SCI It is expected that you have already joined the electronic discussion group for the Department of Library Science and will check your university email EVERY WEEK DAY. - 3.
-Style sheet It is expected that you understand research conventions and have a style manual available to you or regularly use an online source for APA (6th ED) style.
-See Selected Bibliography below for citation examples. - 4.
-Assignment completion All assignments (other than discussions) must be completed and submitted in order to pass this course.
+Style sheet It is expected that you understand research conventions and have a style manual available to you or regularly use an online source for APA (6th Ed.) style.
+See Bibliography on final page of this syllabus to view citation examples. - 4.
+Assignment completion All assignments (including discussion board activity) must be completed and submitted in order to pass this course.